This section of the Application Guide covers:

 To start your application, visit the course page of your chosen course and click the 'Apply' button on the How To Apply tab.

-We strongly recommend that you submit your application form and all of your supporting documents at least a two weeks before your chosen deadline.
+We strongly recommend that you submit your application form and all of your supporting documents at least two weeks before your chosen deadline.
 Don't wait until the day of the deadline!
 We may not always be able to answer your questions or help you to resolve any problems in time, particularly around our busiest application deadlines in December and January.

 Can I apply for graduate study if I'm currently studying?